factorwonk/nyctaxifare/README.md

 1. The *nyctaxi_createdb* notebook details the extraction, transformation and loadin process
 2. The *nyctaxi_trips_data_munging* notebook details the data cleaning process
-3. Tableau Workbooks folder includes excel spreadsheets used for map data
+3. *TableauWorkbooks* folder includes excel spreadsheets used for map data

 ## Presentation